zainali228/Aerostrike/README.md

 > ● A complete PDF report
 >
-> ● All ﬁndings from scanning ● All attack results
+> ● All ﬁndings from scanning
 >
+> ● All attack results
+>
-> ● Device details, vulnerabilities, and logs
+> ● Device details, vulnerabilitie, and logs
 >
 > ● Local risk scoring and recommendations